AkNOwn389/my_personal_fortfollio/README.md

 # Create vite dependencies

-first we need install node.js in your terminal and then run it on your comman promt
+first we need install node.js in your machine and then run it on your comman promt

 ```
-npm create vite@latest
+npm install
 ```

 # RUN